opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/04_getting_involved/discovering_submitting_reuses.rst

 3. Click on the Submit button.

 Once submitted, the reuse is sent to the portal administrators, who will discover it and should approve it.
-Once approved, the displayed is added to the reuses list of the Information tab.
+Once approved, the reuse is added to the reuses list of the Information tab.

 .. admonition:: Note
    :class: note